aelhussiny/yasms-server/readme.md

 **username**: The username of the user for which an identity is to be added.

-**encryptedusername**: The username of the user encrypted with the user's private signing key.
-This is to ensure that the user himself, not an impersonator, wants to add the identity to his list.
+**command**: The command of the user.
+This is the string form of the JSON object represented by _Command Parameters_ below, encrypted with the user's signing key.

+**_Command Parameters_**

+**command**: For this operation, the command should be `addidentity`

 **identityname**: The name of the identity to be added.

+**timestamp**: Epoch time at which command was issued.
+Command will only be processed if it is was issued in the past 5000 milliseconds.
 #### 4. /deleteidentity
 The `/deleteidentity` operation is a POST-only operation.
 It allows the user to remove an identity from his existing list of identities.